Conflux-Chain/CIPs/CIPs/cip-3.md

 older generations, ideally proportional to its cost difference.

-3. We should strike a balance between having enough computation power to secure the network after its launch and allowing mining farms (mostly right now for Ethereum mining) to gain too much advantages over community miners.
+3. We should strike a balance between having enough computation power to secure the network after its launch and preventing mining farms (mostly right now for Ethereum mining) to gain too much advantages over community miners.

 4. To address the above trade-off, we will set the minimum memory requirement of participating mining to 6G at the begining of Conflux Tethys.
-In the future hard-fork update, we will change the PoW once to raise the memory requirement bar to exclude 6G mining GPUs like P106.
+In the future hard-fork update, we will change the PoW once to raise the memory requirement bar to exclude 6GB mining GPUs like P106.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Conflux platforms ([conflux-rust](https://github.com/Conflux-Chain/conflux-rust)).-->